Value-added tax (VAT)

 Companies registered under the MIC/SEZ may, at the discretion of the MIC/SEZ Committee, be granted exemption from internal taxes, which may cover specific goods tax, during certain stipulated periods (see the Tax credits and incentives section for details).

-Under the UTL 2019, with effect from 1 October 2019, gemstones, whether it is rough or cut or jewellery or things made with gemstones, shall be subject to gems tax (as opposed to specific goods tax) in accordance with Section 38 of the Myanmar Gemstone Law 2019.
+Under the Union Taxation Law (UTL) 2023, gemstones (whether it is rough or cut or jewellery or things made with gemstones) shall be subject to gems tax in accordance with Section 38 of the Myanmar Gemstone Law 2019.
 The tax rates are ranging from 5% to 11%.

 Companies registered under the MIC/SEZ may, at the discretion of the MIC/SEZ Committee, be granted exemption from customs duties during certain stipulated periods (see the Tax credits and incentives section for details).